lino-framework/book/docs/admin/install.rst

 other backends, adapt your :setting:`DATABASES` accordingly.

 The database backend of your choice is not automatically installed.
-If you plan to use Django's MySQL backend, see :doc:`install_mysql`.
+If you plan to use Django's MySQL backend, see :doc:`mysql_install`.

 Follow the Django documentation at `Get your database running
 <https://docs.djangoproject.com/en/1.9/topics/install/#get-your-database-running>`__